churchers/vm-bhyve/README.md

 ##### See the GitHub wiki for more information and examples.

-For most users, I recommend using the version in ports (0.12+), or the 1.0 beta - available as a release on GitHub.
-Main development happens in the master branch and it may contain broken or incomplete features.
+For most users, I recommend using the version in ports (1.1+).
+Main development happens in the master branch on GitHub and it may contain broken or incomplete features.

 ## IMPORTANT - Note for Linux/NetBSD & OpenBSD users moving from 0.9 to 0.10+